josef-koller-bev-gv-at/dotfiles/README.md

 #dotfiles
 ## Installation
-First download and install the `install_tools.sh` script:
+To download and install the dotfiles run the following command in your terminal:
 ```sh
 bash <(curl -s https://raw.githubusercontent.com/Christof/dotfiles/master/install_tools.sh)
 ```

 This installs:
 - git
 - zsh